spectrocloud/librarium/docs/docs-content/vm-management/vm-management.md

 You will benefit from Palette VMO in the following cases:

-- You are planning to shift from VMs to containers gradually and want to continue running both during the transition.
+- You are planning to gradually shift from VMs to containers and want to continue using both during the transition.

 - Your established infrastructure combines containers and VMs, and you want to manage them more effectively.